-The inflexibility of social customs and spiritual beliefs restricts growth and innovation in traditional medicine systems.
+The inflexibility of social customs restricts growth and innovation in traditional medicine systems.

-Because it proposes a hypothesis of medicine that is analytical, the Biocharactistics medical model is testable, improvable and adaptable.
+Because it proposes a hypothesis of medicine that is analytical, the Biocharactistics medical model is testable, flexible and adaptable.

 Biocharacteristics creates a means for improvement within traditional systems, and ensures their relevance in generations to come.